SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 ## GPUArrays.jl: Common Interface for GPU-Based Array Types

-[GPUArrays.jl](https://github.com/JuliaGPU/GPUArrays.jl) defines the shared higher-level operations for GPU-based array types like [CUDA.jl's CuArray](https://github.com/JuliaGPU/CUDA.jl) and [AMDGPU.jl's ROCmArray](https://github.com/JuliaGPU/AMDGPU.jl).
+[GPUArrays.jl](https://github.com/JuliaGPU/GPUArrays.jl) defines the shared higher-level operations for GPU-based array types, like [CUDA.jl's CuArray](https://github.com/JuliaGPU/CUDA.jl) and [AMDGPU.jl's ROCmArray](https://github.com/JuliaGPU/AMDGPU.jl).
 Packages in SciML use the designation `x isa AbstractGPUArray` in order to find out if a user's operation is on the GPU and specialize computations.